Worker climbing the outside of a wind turbine on the outside

 Green Impact Reporting Criteria

-Our Green Impact Reporting Criteria sets out how we calculate the green impact of our investments and activities.
+Our Green Impact Reporting Criteria sets out how we calculate the quantitative green impact and rate the qualitative green impact of investments and activities.

 Our commitment to continuous improvement and standardised measurement

-Currently, there is no one standardised approach to green impact assessment, monitoring or reporting.
-We are committed to ensuring our approach is at the forefront of market practice by adopting to the continuous improvement of standards and actively engaging with a wide range of stakeholders on our approach.
+Currently, there is no single globally-accepted approach to green impact assessment, monitoring or reporting.
+We are committed to ensuring our approach is at the forefront of market practice by engaging with a wide range of stakeholders to share our expertise and help ensure continuous improvement, for example via participation in the following initiatives.

 Harmonization of Standards for GHG accounting

-Our Green Impact Team are committed to continue working alongside the UNFCCC on creating harmonised standards for greenhouse gas reporting.
+Our Green Analytics Team is committed to continue working alongside the United Nations Framework Convention on Climate Change (UNFCCC) on creating harmonised standards for greenhouse gas reporting.

 British Standards Institution (BSI)

-We are building on our pioneering origins in green finance by supporting the development of international standards for sustainable finance – in partnership with BSI, we provide expertise on global green bond and loan standardisation and contribute to the development of UK sustainable finance standards.
+Building on our UK origins in green finance, our Green Analytics team supports the development of international standards for sustainable finance – in partnership with BSI, we have provided expertise on global green bond and loan standardisation and continue to contribute to the development of sustainable finance standards.

 FAST-Infra — the ‘Finance to Accelerate the Sustainable Transition-Infrastructure’ initiative – focuses on accelerating investment in sustainable infrastructure.